 Original Date Cast:

 During the 1760s, Jones spoke out against British imperial tax policies such as the Stamp Act.
 From 1773 to 1775 he represented Northampton County in the Colonial Assembly, and actively opposed British policies as a member of the Committee of Safety in Halifax.
-The following year, on April 4, 1776, he served as the president of the Third Provincial Congress overseeing the formulation and distribution of the Halifax Resolves.
+The following year, on April 4, 1776, he served as the president of the Fourth Provincial Congress overseeing the formulation and distribution of the Halifax Resolves.

 Despite having seen military service only briefly as a member of the army of Royal Governor William Tryon during the War of Regulation in 1771, Jones was appointed a brigadier general of North Carolina militia only three weeks after the Halifax Resolves.
 He continued to serve in that capacity for the remainder of the war, but saw active service only once, commanding a militia brigade in the disastrous Camden Campaign in the summer of 1780.
 A politician by nature, Jones wrote Governor Richard Caswell in September 1777, “I do not know whether my return is proper, for I confess my ignorance of military affairs.”